apache/nuttx/configs/sim/README.txt

     CONFIG_SIM_TOUCHSCREEN=y

-  Then you must also have some application logic that will call up_simtouchscreen(0) to register the touchscreen driver.
+  Then you must also have some application logic that will call sim_tcinitializ(0) to register the touchscreen driver.

   NOTES:

-  1. If you do not have this call, the build will mysteriously fail claiming that is can't find up_tcenter(0 and up_tcleave().
-     That is a consequence of the crazy way that the simulation is built and can only be eliminated by call up_simtouchscreen(0) from your application.
+  1. If you do not have the call to sim_tcinitializE(0), the build will mysteriously fail claiming that is can't find up_tcenter() and up_tcleave().
+That is a consequence of the crazy way that the simulation is built and can only be eliminated by calling up_simtouchscreen(0) from your application.

-  2. You must first call
+  2. You must first up_fbinitialize() before calling up_simtouchscreen()
+     or you will get a crash.

+  3. Call sim_tcuninintialize() when you are finished with the simulated touchscreen.

+  4. Enable CONFIG_DEBUG_INPUT=y for touchscreen debug output.

   X11 Build Issues
   ----------------